Obtaining a License: Auctioneer

 Reciprocal Auctioneer License

-Any person who resides in another state that the North Carolina Auctioneer Licensing Board reciprocates with and holds a valid auctioneer license in that state may apply for and be issued a North Carolina reciprocal auctioneer license without the person having to take the auctioneer examination.
+Any person who resides in another state that the North Carolina Auctioneer Licensing Board reciprocates with and holds a valid auctioneer license in that state may apply for and be issued a North Carolina reciprocal auctioneer license without the person having to take the auctioneer examination, except those applicants coming from Massachusetts must take the exam.

 Click the link to download an application package.